 The survey aimed to obtain data in order to understand how secondary teachers comprehend and describe the subject geography.
 This includes information about what central themes occur in their geography teaching, and what they regard as the most important task for geography as a school subject.
 The most frequent answers to this question included the following aspects: worldview and knowledge of the world; the interaction between human, nature and environment; and climate change and sustainable development.
 Worldview and knowledge of the world are mentioned in the curriculum and the respondents describe this aspect of teaching as something they should give the student or something the students should attain understanding about or knowledge of.
 Knowledge of the world is also mentioned.
-Some respondents describe and exemplify what perception of the world is: it is about attaining an overall picture of the earth/the globe, a mental map of the world, a spatial perception of the world, and an awareness of the construction of the world and its inhabitants
+Some respondents describe and exemplify what perception of the world, a spatial perception of the world, and an awareness of the construction of the world and its inhabitants